loganngarcia/translate-ext/README.md

 ## Acknowledgments

-- OpenAI for GPT-4o-mini model and function calling API
+- AWS for Nova-lite 1.0 model and Bedrock platform
 - Chrome Extensions team for excellent APIs
 - Inter font family for beautiful typography
-- AWS for reliable cloud infrastructure
+- AWS for reliable cloud infrastructure and free hackathon credits